Tree

 Plant in well-drained soil in full sun to part shade.
 Water deeply during establishment.
 Minimal pruning needed — remove only dead or crossing branches.
 Short-lived compared to oaks (30–40 years), but fast growing.

-See redbud in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring redbud alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring redbud alongside companion plants.

 Frequently Asked Questions